-If your child has recently been diagnosed with coeliac disease or your child is about to start school, contact their school to discuss how the condition will be managed.
+If your child has recently been diagnosed with coeliac disease or your child is about to start school, contact their school to discuss how the condition will be managed and request an IHP.
 Arranging a meeting with the school is a good way to ensure that everyone involved in the care of your child knows about their needs and the importance of a gluten free diet for your child.
+The IHP can then be referred to in future discussions.

 Young children may make mistakes or swap food with other children so it is important that supervising staff are aware of the importance of a gluten free diet for children with coeliac disease.
 Meeting with the school catering team, nurse and teachers can be really useful to discuss any concerns that you or the team may have.
-Your child's class/form teacher needs to be made aware of their condition and may be able to help coordinate a meeting with the catering team and school nurse.
+Your child's class/form teacher also needs to be made aware of their condition.